De'Broski R. Herbert: Career

-Herbert formally began his academic career upon returning to the U.S. as a Research Instructor in the Department of Medicine at the University of Cincinnati in 2006.
-He was then promoted to Research Assistant Professor in 2008 and then was an Assistant Professor at Cincinnati Children's Research Foundation from 2009 till 2012.
-He was recruited to the Division of Experimental Medicine at the University of California at San Francisco as an Assistant Professor in the department of Medicine at the San Francisco General Hospital in 2012.
-Herbert was promoted to Associate Professor of Medicine in 2015.
-Following this appointment, he decided to join the faculty at the University of Pennsylvania in 2016 as an Associate Professor of Immunology.
-In 2021, he was named Penn Presidential Professor at the University of Pennsylvania School of Veterinary Medicine, and Associate Director of the PennVet Institute for Infectious and Zoonotic Disease (IIZD).
+Herbert formally began his academic career upon returning to the U.S. as a research instructor in the Department of Medicine at the University of Cincinnati in 2006.
+He was then promoted to research assistant professor in 2008 and then was an assistant professor at Cincinnati Children's Research Foundation from 2009 till 2012.
+He was recruited to the Division of Experimental Medicine at the University of California at San Francisco as an assistant professor in the department of Medicine at the San Francisco General Hospital in 2012.
+Herbert was promoted to associate professor of medicine in 2015.
+Following this appointment, he decided to join the faculty at the University of Pennsylvania in 2016 as an associate professor of immunology.
+In 2021, he was named Penn Presidential Professor at the University of Pennsylvania School of Veterinary Medicine, and associate director of the PennVet Institute for Infectious and Zoonotic Disease (IIZD).

 Herbert is member of American Association of Immunologists, Society of Mucosal Immunology, American Thoracic Society, and International Cytokine and Interferon Society.

-Currently, Herbert is the Director of Education and International Affairs in the newly formed UPenn Institute for Innovation in Infectious Disease (IIZD).
+Herbert is the director of education and international affairs in the newly formed UPenn Institute for Innovation in Infectious Disease (IIZD).